TrinidadMG/IoTBuildBlock/A. Preconfigured Device/Server-side App/iot_cf_readmeasures/README.md

 ### Overview
 - It is coded in [NodeJS](https://nodejs.org/en/)
-- Can be deployed anywhere and I suggest to do it in the  [SAP Cloud Platform](https://cloudplatform.sap.com).
+- Can be deployed anywhere, we suggest to deploy it in the  [SAP Cloud Platform](https://cloudplatform.sap.com).
-- It makes use of the  - [Internet of Things Service API Documentation](https://trial.canary.cp.iot.sap/iot/core/api/v1/doc/)
+- It makes use of the [Internet of Things Service API Documentation](https://trial.canary.cp.iot.sap/iot/core/api/v1/doc/)

 ### Prerequisites
 * A free trial account on [SAP Cloud Platform](https://cloudplatform.sap.com) with Cloud Foundry Trial initialized.